xuzhun1008/Hydrostachys_placement_paper/README.md

 # Hydrostachys placement paper
-scripts used in the paper ''
+Here are scripts used in the paper 'Re-examining the placement of Hydrostachys using a large-scale phylogenetic approach'